When inspecting general consumer goods (except food), most companies classify defects and checkpoints in these 4 categories:

 - Weight – too heavy to lift safely by a single person

-- X-Ray requirements – Integrity of some parts must be checked without destruction (e.g. a die cast fan blade used for air movement in traffic tunnels)
+- X-Ray requirements – The integrity of some parts must be checked without destruction (e.g. a die-cast fan blade used for air movement in traffic tunnels)

 This way of categorizing requirements is not perfect.
 There is some overlap — for example, many Conformance attributes might be subjected to safety and regulatory requirements.

-However, we have found this approach useful for writing a list of checkpoints and thinking of potential defects.
+However, we have found this approach useful for writing a list of checkpoints and thinking of potential defects for mechanical parts inspections and, indeed, other products, too.
 It is logically organized.
-It is at the basis of the “magic triangle” of specifications, sample reviews, and inspections.
+It is the basis of the “magic triangle” of specifications, sample reviews, and inspections.